 AveningTech’s management plan is based on the principle that effective communication is the key to performance and customer satisfaction on services contracts.
 We employ dedicated program management resources who directly engage with our clients, and respond rapidly to ensure that we are providing high-quality and consistent support.
 AveningTech takes great care in the selection of teaming partners for contract engagements to ensure that our team is fully capable of addressing the scope and level of effort of an engagement.
 Given our expertise of Navy IT Infrastructure, DON Cybersecurity and RMF principles, along with our unique experience and in-depth knowledge of NMCI/NGEN systems and platforms, ActioNet is that partner!
 ActioNet provides 18+ years of experience implementing Cloud, Software, System, Cyber, IT Operations, and DevSecOps Engineering services for Outside the Continental United States (OCONUS) and Continental United States (CONUS) large-scale DOD programs.

-ActioNet is a woman-owned large business with 24 years of IT experience implementing Enterprise Infrastructure, Cybersecurity, ITSM, Application Development, IT Operations, Cloud, and DevSecOps Engineering services for Outside the Continental United States (OCONUS) and Continental United States (CONUS) large-scale DoD programs.
+AveningTech leads a team augmented by two capable specialist firms who provide complementary services to DOD.
+Teammate ActioNet is a woman-owned large business with 24 years of IT experience implementing Enterprise Infrastructure, Cybersecurity, ITSM, Application Development, IT Operations, Cloud, and DevSecOps Engineering services for Outside the Continental United States (OCONUS) and Continental United States (CONUS) large-scale DoD programs.
 Certified as an ISO 9001, ISO 20000, ISO 27001, and Help Desk Institute (HDI) Support Center company, as well as CMMI Maturity Level 4 (v1.3) Accreditations for both Services and Development.

 AveningTech chose Commdex as a team mate because, with 20 years of mission critical communications experience in all 50 states and in many countries across four continents globally, Commdex is a leading systems integrator in the mission critical telecommunications space.
 Commdex’s in-house technical expertise covers a broad range of communications technologies and platforms across 4G/5G networks, fiber optic, satellite, and microwave that are widely used across critical communications systems.
 With experience on over 300+ LMR communications systems including nine large LMR programs each with 100+ sites, Commdex understands what is involved in designing large tactical communications projects and provide the resources to bring exceptional expertise.
 Commdex is an ISO 9001:2015 and TL 9000 certified organization that has developed extensive quality processes incorporated into every step of the design and deployment process to ensure the highest levels of quality for every one of our systems.